Veneers refresh color, shape, and edges with minimal tooth change and a natural look.

 What Exactly Are Veneers?

-They are ultra‑thin ceramic or composite facings that bond to the front of teeth to improve shade, shape, and symmetry while keeping most enamel.
+They are ultra‑thin ceramic or composite facings that bond to the front of teeth to improve shade, shape, and symmetry while keeping most of the enamel.

 They help with deep stains, small chips, worn edges, and mild spacing.
 If alignment is the main concern, a short aligner plan may come first.